MEN’S HEALTH TREATMENTS

 Erections rely on healthy blood flow to the penile tissue.
 Shockwave therapy is viewed favourably as a way of repairing and strengthening blood vessels in the penis and improving blood flow.

 Infertility is defined as the failure to conceive after one year of unprotected sexual intercourse.
 Approximately 15% of couples attempting their first pregnancy meet with failure.
-In about 50% of couples seeking treatment, the infertility will be caused by a problem in the male.
+In about 50% of couples seeking treatment, infertility will be caused by a problem in the male.

 Micro Epididymal Sperm Aspiration (MESA) is where sperm is aspirated directly under vision from the epididymis.